-Tom Morris is a London-based editor and consultant specialising in design, interiors and architecture.
+Tom Morris is a London-based editor, journalist and brand consultant.
 He writes for The FT Weekend, CNN Style, Departures and AD and is contributing editor at Monocle.
-His third book, New Wave Clay, was published in April 2018 and he will serve on the jury of the Biennale Interieur Awards 2018.
+His third book New Wave Clay was published in 2018 and he will serve on the jury of the Biennale Interieur Awards 2018.

 Tom graduated from UCL with a degree in history of art and started his editorial career in the art world working for ArtReview magazine and the Serpentine Gallery.
 He lives in the Barbican, which he has written about frequently, is an amateur potter, which he talks about frequently, and also writes fiction.

 Tom corresponds for a series of leading lifestyle publications around the world, mostly on design, architecture and interiors.
 His editorial experience includes film-making and podcasting-presenting in addition to writing, which stretches from long-form profiles to trend reports and from Q&As to photo-led essays.

 Architectural Digest, Amuse/i-D, CNN Style, Departures, The Economist 1843, Elle Decoration, The FT Weekend, Frame, Kinfolk, Icon, Modern Design Review, Monocle, Newsweek, Pleasure Garden, Surface, Telegraph Luxury

 Tom’s consultancy services include brand strategy development, devising tone of voice guidelines, creating content masterplans for print and digital, copywriting and naming.
 He has launched a biannual design magazine for Lexus called Beyond, completed a global retail concept for Louis Vuitton entitled L'Aventure and developed a digital magazine series for Uniqlo.